Colonel Kurtz: Fictional biography

 Kurtz employed barbaric methods not only to defeat his enemy but also to send fear.
 At first Military Assistance Command, Vietnam (MACV) did not object to Kurtz's tactics, especially as they proved successful.
 This soon changed when Kurtz allowed photographs of his atrocities to be released to the world.

 In late 1967, after Kurtz failed to respond to MACV's repeated orders to return to Da Nang and resign his command after he ordered the summary execution of four South Vietnamese intelligence agents whom he suspected of being double agents for the Viet Cong, the MACV sent a Green Beret Captain named Richard Colby to bring Kurtz back from Cambodia.
-Either because he was brainwashed or because he felt a sympathy towards Kurtz's cause, Colby joined up with Kurtz instead of bringing him back to Da Nang.
+Instead Colby gave up everything and joined Kurtz's force.

 With Colby's failure, MACV then selected Captain Benjamin L. Willard, a paratrooper and Army intelligence officer, to journey up the Nung river and kill Kurtz.
 Willard succeeded in his mission only because Kurtz, himself broken mentally by the savage war he had waged, wanted Willard to kill him and release him from his own suffering.
 Kurtz also murdered Jay "Chef" Hicks by severing his head.
 Before Willard killed him, Kurtz asked Willard to find Kurtz's wife and son, and explain truthfully to them what he had done in the war.